 It is normally not necessary to treat diverticula.
 Though it is important to ensure that the stools remains smooth.
 Then it’s less likely that the stools remain in the bulges.
 The treatment of diverticulitis includes a diet and sometimes medications.
 Severe cases require hospitalization or surgery.

 - Nutrition.
 If a person has inflamed diverticula, he or she can basically continue to eat normally.
 In case of severely inflamed diverticula, the doctor sometimes advises a liquid diet.
-This allows the intestines to calm down and the inflammation can heal better.
+This allows the intestines to calm down, so the inflammation can heal better.

 - Medication.
 In case of severe inflammation and fever, the doctor sometimes prescribes an antibiotic.
 The patient often also receives an agent to soften the stool and he or she can be given painkillers to reduce abdominal pain and cramps.